aCertainProgrammer/UnnamedDraftingTool/MANUAL.md

 ### Use legacy search
 - `Legacy search` means pure substring matching - if a word contains the exact string of the search query, it will be matched - for example, "ji" will match "JInx".
 - `Modern search` means that if a word contains the letters from the search query in the same order, it will be matched - for example, "ji" will match "JInx", "JhIn" and "seJuanI".

+## Draft snapshots
+You can save your drafts for later and come back to them easily by using draft snapshots.

+1. Simply `Shift` + `V` to save your current draft state
+2. `Shift` + `G` to open the snapshot menu
+3. Start typing to filter the drafts - type chamions in pick order, so B1 > R1 > R2 etc.
+4. Click on the desired draft to load it or press enter to load the first draft in the list
+5. `Shift` + `G` to close the snapshot overlay

+You can also use the buttons for navigation.

 ## Custom data input